Website Content Planning: 8 Tips For Creating Great Content

 The overall strategy in planning a content calendar for your website is to divide and conquer— instead of trying to do everything all at once, look at where you can group sections together by relevance to work on them in logical chunks.

-It may be helpful to start with your “about” section to help set the feel for your website and give the other content a foundation to build off of.
-Saving easier pages like “contact us” and “locations” for the end is also a good idea.
+It may be helpful to start with your “about” section to set the feel for your website and give the other content a foundation to build off of.
+Saving the easier pages like “contact us” and “locations” for the end is also a good idea.

 Work with your team to figure out a realistic schedule to write and publish your content on your site.
 With all the pre-planning and strategy that you’ve put in, the process should be much easier and relatively painless.

-This content planning tool goes beyond the creation stage—you will also be able to measure the effectiveness of your content by integrating DemandJump with your CRM in order to see which pieces of content are driving revenue.
+This content planning tool goes beyond the creation stage—you will also be able to measure the effect of your content by integrating DemandJump with your CRM in order to see which pieces of content are driving revenue.

 - Attribution Tracking